-PRIORITIES PREVENTION MEASURES 1- Safe school environment Entente with SPVM socio-community officer Annual review of school's Code of Conduct Entente with DYP 2- Promoting well-being and healthy habits Workshops/presentations from EMSB approved organizations and professionals
+PRIORITIES PREVENTION MEASURES 1- Safe school environment Entente with SPVM socio-community officer Annual review of school's Code of Conduct Entente with DYP - First day of school activities and assembly meant to create strong ties with students so that they feel safe in our school and have a trusted adult to talk to.
+2- Promoting well-being and healthy habits Workshops/presentations from EMSB approved organizations and professionals Health classes given by the Phys.
+Ed. teachers Dental Hygenist (2x yearly) Nurse from the CLSC (1x week) Rachela Farella "Fearlessly Kind Girl" workshops on girl empowerment

-3- Conflict resolution 4- Equity, diversity, inclusion, and respect Programming and activities Participation in cultural celebrations Raising cultural awareness and sensitivity about 100 and 100 and 5- Digital Citizenship Media Literacy Week Classroom-based lessons and activities
+3- Conflict resolution Visible supervisors at recess Behaviour Technician CCW Project Harbour is brought in when necessary 4- Equity, diversity, inclusion, and respect Programming and activities Participation in cultural celebrations Raising cultural awareness and sensitivity about Indigenous Peoples in Canada - Spiritual and Community Animator presentations 5- Digital Citizenship Media Literacy Week Classroom-based lessons and activities Digital citizenship and cyber bullying presentation for grade 5 and 6 provided by invited guest Mr. Bozzo who brings his own specialized guests (i.e. RCMP officer from cyber crimes dicision, a social media expert &amp; Montreal police officer in charge of outreach program).